 A microfiber travel towel will allow you to shower and clean at music festivals without having to worry if your towel will dry quick enough.
 Youphoria’s towel is super absorbent and literally dries in seconds.
 Plus it comes in a bunch of neat colours too!

-FOOD & BOOZE
+FESTIVAL FOOD & BOOZE TIPS

 If you’re planning to pack your own eat and drink for the weekend, there are a number of products that will make your music festival experience just a bit better.